piyush5432/Fake_News_-detection/README.md

 Hey ✌️

-This is a project on Fake News Detection project.
+This is a project on Fake News Detection.